 However, according to a research, fish may contain less vitamin D than the amount of vitamin D in food charts.
 That’s mainly due to the different fish diets.
 Therefore, you can’t be sure that you consume a specific dose of vitamin D from fish.

 Vegan foods rich in vitamin D

-Furthermore, only some mushrooms contain adequate amounts of vitamin D. Maitake, chanterelle, and morel are the only mushroom varieties that are high in vitamin D. They can indeed help us meet the vitamin D daily needs.
+Vitamin D is indeed rare in food.
+Especially plant-based foods.
+There’s only a vegan option for vitamin D. Actually, only some mushrooms contain adequate amounts of vitamin D. Maitake, chanterelle, and morel are the only mushroom varieties that are high in vitamin D. Moreover, some producers expose mushrooms to ultraviolet light to produce more vitamin D naturally.

 |Vitamin D (mcg) |

 Certainly, the most common dietary vitamin D sources are fortified products.
 Nowadays, many foods are fortified with vitamin D. For instance, you can find many fortified foods, such as tofu, orange juice, cow’s milk, or any plant-based milk.
 Fortified foods can help vegans to meet the daily vitamin D needs.